yawerabbas/Yawer-coder/README.md

 - 👋 Hi, I’m @Yawer-coder
-- 👀 I’m interested in python based project
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning web development and data structure and algorithm
 - 📫 How to reach me ... abbas.1@iitj.ac.in and yahu364@gmail.com